cncf/tag-security/CODE-OF-CONDUCT.md

   content owner expressing your concerns.
 If this is not resolved, you may wish to request the help of a Co-Chair/TL via cncf-tag-security-leads@lists.cncf.io to help mediate the situation.
-- Discussions about these issues are important, and there are great avenues to discuss them.
+- Discussions about these potential code of conduct violations and concerns are important, and there are great avenues to discuss them.
 This includes bringing up concerns to the [CNCF TOC][cncf-toc] (which can be done through discussion with Security TAG leadership) or talking to Security TAG leadership about moderating a post.
 To help ensure that we can